gvwilson/fiction/in-heck/index.md

 Maddy could smell the dry earth under her feet, Meribeth's sweaty fur on one side, and the cheap soap that Papa Gumption used on his children's clothes on the other.
-The bear had a heavy shotgun in her hands and a pair of wicked-looking hatchets on her belt.
+The bear had a small cannon in her hands and a pair of wicked-looking hatchets on her belt.
 Her scowl told Maddy that questions wouldn't be welcome even if she had any more sensible than,